cyberpunk-akash/AWS-lambda-serverless/README.md

-handler.py contains APIs to read and create user content serverless.yaml contains information to setup the lambda architecture
+handler.py contains APIs to read and create user content<br />
+serverless.yaml contains information to setup the lambda architecture